KAPA DNA Library QuantificationGenomics, Diagnostics

 Determination of Library Concentrations

-The average Cq values of DNA standards 1 to 6 are plotted against log10(concentration in pM) to generate a standard curve.
+The average Cq values of DNA standards 1 to 6 are plotted against log10(concentration in pM) to generate a standard curve (Figure 1).
 The standard curve is used to convert the average Cq value for each library dilution to concentration (in pM).
 Then, a size-adjustment calculation is performed to compensate for any difference between the length of the DNA Standard (452 bp) and the average fragment length of library samples.
-The size-adjustment calculation consists in multiplying the concentration of the library dilution derived from the standard curve with the ratio between the size of the DNA Standard (452 bp) and the average fragment size for that library.
+The size-adjustment calculation consists of multiplying the concentration of the library dilution derived from the standard curve with the ratio between the size of the DNA Standard (452 bp) and the average fragment size for that library.
 Finally, size-adjusted concentrations for each library are corrected for dilution and an average concentration of the undiluted library is calculated.
 This working concentration is used to prepare an appropriate dilution of the library and proceed with the loading of the flow cell and cluster amplification.